-I decided to attend massage therapy school at Potomac Massage Training Institute in 2016, and am so excited to start this work as a professional licensed massage therapist in July of 2017.
+In 2016, I decided to attend massage therapy school at Potomac Massage Training Institute and graduated in summer 2017.
 My passion about body-mind-spirit work continues to grow as my awareness and skills become more sophisticated.
 One of my dreams is to continue my education to become a somatic psychotherapist.

 Also in 2016, I decided to start my own business focusing on deathcare and justice and bodywork.
 And here we are!

 In my free time, you can find me laying in the grass in conversation with friends; attempting various DIY projects; enjoying queer community; cuddling with my beloved senior pup, Malakai; and slowly scouring thrift and antique stores.

 I cherish the opportunity to hold space together.